 The driver can be also used inside QEMU-based VMs.
-The following command creates a Virtio SCSI device named
+The following command creates a Virtio Block device named

 0000:00:01.0.
 The entire configuration will be read automatically from PCI Configuration Space.
 It will reflect all parameters passed to QEMU's vhost-user-scsi-pci device.